emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 The argument ``old`` is the old address of the object, and ``new`` is the location to which it has been moved.

-The fowarding objects must be scannable and skippable, so the following code must be added to ``obj_scan`` and ``obj_skip``::
+The forwarding objects must be scannable and skippable, so the following code must be added to ``obj_scan`` and ``obj_skip``::

     case TYPE_FWD: